 How can I submit files?

-- Send an email to firstname.lastname@example.org with the subject line Undetected Malware and the file attached.
 To submit multiple files, send them as single, compressed files (for example, in ZIP, RAR, or 7z format).
-For information about compressing (or zipping) files, refer to the following article:
+For more information, refer to the following article:

 How can I submit websites?

 Avast does not collect any personal information about you when you submit files and websites to the Threat Lab.
-All submitted files and websites are used for research purposes only, however, uploading to the anonymous FTP server is the most private way to send us a file.
+All submitted files and websites are used to improve our software's ability to protect our users from threats.

 - All Avast Software products

 - All supported operating systems